blockspacer/chromium_base_conan/README.md

 Modification history in `extensions/PATCH_HISTORY.md` and added files in `extensions/`.

-NOTE: Some features or platforms may be not tested.
+NOTE: Some features or platforms may be not supported.
 Run unit tests to check support of some feature.

 ## Project goals